near/community/meetings/contract-runtime-wg.md

 Short- and medium-term goal: Safe and highly performant contract execution runtime for Near;
 Long-term goal: Near-independent and non-specific to Near contract execution runtime for general blockchains.

+## 08.04.2021

+Done:
+    * EVM contract benchmark
+    * Synced  with node interfaces about reproducible contract executions
+    * CLI for state viwer to dump contract state for reproducing contract execution

+In Progress:
+    * Wasmer error reworking
+    * Compilation on deployment
+    * Exposing configuration parameter to enable gas profiling at runtime
+    * Re-run param estimator with wasmer 1.0 to makes sure that it's not worse

 ## 01.04.2021

 Done: